saikatgayen/Sales-overview/README.md

 Here, I have transformed the RAW dataset into normalized tables, and all the graphs are already in the .xlsx file.
 However, even after that, I have transformed the organized data into great reports using the Power BI tool.

-*For now, that's all.
-Soon I will try to import my SQL queries that helped me with the .xlsx files*